ivoras/utime/README.md

 # utime - a faster Time library for Go

-This library implements many of the Go's time functions on a 32-bit Unix timestamp format (seconds since the Epoch).
+The goal of this library is to implement many of the Go's time functions on a 32-bit Unix timestamp format (seconds since the Epoch).
 The primary reasons for this are memory savings and performance.

-Go's time.Time consists of two 64-bit values and a pointer, making it 24 bytes in size on amd64.
+Go's `time.Time` consists of two 64-bit values and a pointer, making it 24 bytes in size on amd64.
 This library's Time type is just 4 bytes.

 Should you use this library?
 Probably not, unless you know what you're doing.
-This library will mostly help in circumstances when there are a lot of in-memory structures holding times.
+This library will mostly help in circumstances when there are a lot of in-memory structures holding timestamps.
 In my own case, there were three `time.Time` values in a struct, amounting to 72 bytes, which was reduced to 12 bytes with this library.

 Some benchmarks: